thegetty/quire-docs/content/resources/github.md

 For anything you do not want to include in git, you can add a listing for it in your project’s main `.gitignore` file (which you can see when viewing your project in your text editor).
 You can choose to ignore files by name or by extension, or you can ignore entire directories.

 For instance, you might add all your third-party licensed images into a `licensed` folder in your `content/_assets/images/` folder.
 By adding `content/_assets/images/licensed` to a new line in your `.gitignore` file, none of those files will be added to the git record and uploaded to GitHub.
-You’ll only have access to ignored files locally or for collaborators if you provide them copies of the files that they can manually add into their own copies of the repository.
+You’ll only have access to ignored files locally and will need to provide collaborators with copies of the ignored files so that they can manually add them into their own copies of the repository.

 {{< q-class "box warning" >}}